COVID-19 Affect on Divorce Assets

 Retirement and Investment Portfolios

-The year 2020 has been turbulent for financial markets.
-But 2021 is expected to see a stronger market as COVID-19 vaccines are more widely distributed and many aspects of life return to normal.
+The year 2020 was turbulent for financial markets.
+But 2021 saw a stronger market as COVID-19 vaccines are more widely distributed and many aspects of life return to normal.

 The market’s continual fluctuation makes it important for divorcing couples to avoid liquidating investments during a down period, if possible.
 Losses realized by sale or withdrawal from retirement accounts cannot be recovered, even with reinvestment.
 There may also be accompanying tax liabilities and penalties.